 Do you still have questions about Mizzou’s application process?
 We have answers!Contact Admissions Admissions Policy

 You may submit your application after September 1.
-The application deadline is March 15.
+The application deadline is March 15, however, we may continue to accept applications after this date.
+Please contact us with application questions.

 The Early Decision Program, Judge Ross T. Roberts Scholar Program (Honors Admission),